leakydishes/e-waste-uom-hub/README.md

 | Nicholas Archon (TCS)            | Shared feedback from testing and prototyping stages.                                                                     |

 ## Key Observations

-- The e-waste disposal request is found under the general "Request" ticket in UoM's ServiceNow portal, under “Cleaning and Waste Disposal.”
+- The e-waste disposal request is found under the general Request ticket in UoM's ServiceNow portal, under Cleaning and Waste Disposal.
-- Selecting "E-waste" allows free removal (up to one Ute load) and indicates proper recycling measures and deadlines.
+- Selecting E-waste allows free removal (up to one Ute load) and indicates proper recycling measures and deadlines.
-- Confidential disposal (e.g. hard drives, sensitive documents) is a separate, unclear process for users.
+- Confidential disposal (example: hard drives, sensitive documents) is a separate, unclear process for users.
 - A map of confidential bins is available, but media like DVDs require special bulk disposal requests, often with faculty charges.
 - Guidance for filling out the request is insufficient—existing guides are generic and not step-by-step.
 - ServiceNow sends confirmation emails with ticket IDs; staff can track updates via email or the dashboard.

 ## Solution  - Modular e-waste hub
-- Increase awareness (QR code, large confidential e-waste wall hubs in same locations as confidential document bins for staff access), clear visual signage.
+- Increase awareness (E-waste wall hubs in same locations as confidential document bins for staff access), clear visual signage.
 - Unify external Partnerships
 - Support users in correct disposal methods
 - Separating batteries from e-waste collection for safe disposal
-- Alignment with Sustainability Plan 2030 (circularity, tracking) - Interface hub can track / gamify e-waste donation and support circularity.
+- Alignment with Sustainability Plan 2030 [1] (circularity, tracking) - Interface hub can track / gamify e-waste donation and support circularity.

 ## Project Goals
 - Increase clarity and accessibility around e-waste disposal.